Book same-day appointments — Call (03) 7057 7284

 Most knee conditions do not require surgery.
 Even many ACL tears and meniscus injuries can be successfully managed with physiotherapy and exercise.
 Surgery is typically considered when conservative treatment has been exhausted or when there is structural instability that prevents normal function.
 Our team will give you an honest assessment of your options.

 Recovery time varies significantly by diagnosis.
 Patellofemoral pain and IT band syndrome often improve within 6–8 sessions.
 Meniscus injuries may take 8–12 sessions.
 ACL rehabilitation (post-surgery) typically takes 9–12 months for full return to sport.
-Knee osteoarthritis is managed long-term with exercise physiology and manual therapy.
+Knee osteoarthritis is managed long-term with exercise physiology and periodic physiotherapy.

 A personalised treatment plan with realistic timelines and the right combination of hands-on care and exercise.